Key Quote

 WOW — EXISTENTIAL ABSURDITY (Camus / Sartre)

-Camus argued that human existence is absurd — we seek meaning in a universe that offers none.
+Camus argued that human existence is absurdabsurd — Camus's term for the gap between human desire for meaning and the universe's indifference — we seek meaning in a universe that offers none.
 Prospero's speech anticipates this: if life is 'dream-stuff,' then our actions, ambitions, and sufferings have no permanent significance.
-But unlike Camus, who responded to absurdity with defiant action ('one must imagine Sisyphus happy'), Prospero responds with acceptance and relinquishment (letting go).
-Sartre's existentialism adds another dimension: if we are 'such stuff as dreams are made on,' then we are free to dream ourselves into being — our identity is not fixed but self-created.
+But unlike Camus, who responded to absurdity with defiant action ('one must imagine Sisyphus happy'), Prospero responds with acceptance and relinquishmentrelinquishment — The voluntary act of letting go or giving up control.
+Sartre's existentialismexistentialism — The philosophy that humans create their own meaning through choices and actions adds another dimension: if we are 'such stuff as dreams are made on,' then we are free to dream ourselves into being — our identity is not fixed but self-created.
 Shakespeare's speech operates at the intersection of despair and liberation: the meaninglessness of 'dream-stuff' is simultaneously terrifying (nothing is real) and freeing (nothing constrains us).

 Key Words